 A seminar was also organized for EIT’s Nepalese students and their families, giving them an idea of what courses are available for distance learning in Nepal, or on-campus learning in Australia.
 The seminars also saw some of EIT’s already-studying students meeting with the team.
 Mackay said:

 “I love how friendly and welcoming each person is.
-It was amazing meeting our partners who have been working with EIT for the past two years yet had never met face-to-face.”
+It was also amazing to meet our partners; we at EIT have been working with them over the past two years, but until my trip we had not met face-to-face.”

-Baum also fondly recapped the seminar, talking about meeting some of EIT’s students and witnessing the prospective graduates coming together and celebrating the way in which EIT trains and educates engineering professionals.
+Baum also fondly recapped the seminar, talking about meeting some of EIT’s students and witnessing the prospective graduates coming together and celebrating how EIT trains and educates engineering professionals.
 He said:

-“This was set up to be informal and we were privileged to host one of our Nepalese Masters student’s families that included his wife, mother, father and grandfather.
-On our presentation, the student spoke in Nepalese about his time at EIT.
+“This was set up to be informal, and we were privileged to host one of our Nepalese Master's student’s families that included his wife, mother, father, and grandfather.
+At our presentation, the student spoke in Nepalese about his time at EIT.
 It was wonderful to watch the family’s proud reaction.”

-At the mini sessions and seminars, that EIT hosted, there was a large focus on Industrial Automation.
-Videos, discussion forums and presentations were conducted, showing the Nepalese students the rapid changes occurring in the engineering industry and inspiring them to keep their skills up to date for the ongoing fourth industrial revolution.
+At the mini sessions and seminars hosted by EIT, there was a significant focus on Industrial Automation.
+Videos, discussion forums, and presentations were conducted, showing the Nepalese students the rapid changes occurring in the engineering industry and inspiring them to keep their skills up to date for the ongoing fourth industrial revolution.